Bicriteria Approximation Algorithms for Priority Matroid Median: Preliminaries

 {\bf Choosing $\phi$ and $\la$:} As we remarked, the two criteria that influence the filtering process are $r_j$ and $\bC_j$.
 For the algorithm in Section~\ref{sec:pmatmed} we choose $\phi(j) = \la(j) = \min\{r_j, 2\bC_j\}$.
 There are other valid settings of compatible $\phi$ and $\la$ that can be used in the filtering stage.
 Different settings of $\phi$ and $\la$ will result in different approximation factors for cost and radius.
-For instance, when $\phi(j)$ and $\la(j)$ are set to $2\bC_j$ for each $j \in \mC$, we will show later that it achieves a $(36,8)$-approximation.
+This is showcased via the results of Sections 4 through 6, since each require altering the settings of $\phi$ and $\la$.